People Matter Employee Survey 2019

-The online NSW People Matter Employee Survey will be open to all employees across the NSW Government sector from Friday 1 June 2018 to Monday 2 July 2018.
+The online NSW People Matter Employee Survey is open to all employees across the NSW public sector each year.

 The survey provides an important opportunity for almost 400,000 employees to have a say about their workplace and to help make the public sector a better place to work.

 The survey asks employees about experiences with their own work and working with their team, managers and the organisation.
 Participants are asked to be thoughtful, honest, and candid when they complete the survey.